BhavyaChawlaGit/Generative-AI-for-Project-Planning-Cost-Estimation/README.md

 essential evaluation method, confirming the reliability and applicability of our generative AI model.
 Our project seeks to go beyond the standard models of project management, providing a fusion of generative AI and accurate performance validation.

+##Results
+###R² Score
+We implemented the coefficient of determination (R²) to evaluate our model's ability to predict object points and estimated effort accurately.
+The score provides insights into the goodness of fit between predicted and actual values.
+A higher R² indicates a better model fit.
+The R² scores achieved in our analysis reflect a high level of accuracy in our model predictions.
+Object Points - R² Score: 0.940763681596664
+Estimated Effort - R² Score: 0.9697761036280876